kfly8/Type-Equal/README.md

 `Equ` is function of a type constraint [Type::Tiny::Equ](https://metacpan.org/pod/Type%3A%3ATiny%3A%3AEqu) which is for single string equality with undefined.

+## NumEq

+`NumEq` is function of a type constraint [Type::Tiny::NumEq](https://metacpan.org/pod/Type%3A%3ATiny%3A%3ANumEq) which is for single number equality.

 # LICENSE

 Copyright (C) kobaken.